 Other than expenditure on grants, the Trust's largest area of expenditure is the management fee payable to the Association based on a percentage of staff time allocated to the administration and management of the Trust.
 The basis of the management fee is reviewed annually and agreed between Trustees of the Students Association and Trustees of the Educational Trust.
+This represents value for money for the Trust, providing a wide range of expertise and time input from a variety of Association staff members.

 OUSET has systems in place to provide the appropriate financial information to Trustees and managers to make sound financial decisions and to fulfil Charity Commission requirements.
 Management and Trustees receive regular financial statements to enable them to monitor the Trust's financial position to help ensure future financial sustainability.
-The Charity reported no funds in deficit during the year.
+The Trust reported no funds in deficit during the year.